 1. Wash and cook 1/2 cup dal with 1 1/4 cup water till soft in a pressure cooker.
 Mash the dal and set aside.
 Soak tamarind in 1 cup water. squeeze it and set aside.

-2. Add oil to a hot utensil, add cumin, mustard and methi.
+2. Pour ghee or oil to a hot pot.
+When the ghee turns hot add cumin, mustard and methi.
 When they begin to splutter add red chili, curry leaves, garlic and hing.

 3. When the curry leaves turn crisp, add onions and fry for about 2 to 3 minutes.